The Summer Institute schedule offers courses that meet for one, two or three weeks, as well as one-day workshops and online courses.

 We offer a series of courses for those seeking an in-depth yet rapid introduction to the methods of quantitative clinical research.
 Course offerings relevant to clinical research include Evidence-based Decisions, Comparative Effectiveness Research: Outcome Measurement, Bayesian Adaptive Trials, and Pharmacoepidemiology, focusing, respectively, on how to use data in decision making, and on research strategies to evaluate therapeutic agents.

-The summer Institute offers online introductory courses in Genetic Epidemiology.
-These are ideal for students new to the field of genetics or who just want to understand the details in the latest papers being published.
+The summer Institute offers an online introductory course in Genetic Epidemiology.
+This is ideal for students new to the field of genetics or who just want to understand the details in the latest papers being published.
 Principles of Genetic Epidemiology I provides the basics and definitions in the field from DNA to genome wide association studies.
-Principles of Genetic Epidemiology II expands on the 1st course with statistics to explain concepts like population stratification, admixture and association.
-For those students with little background in molecular biology, the course “Molecular Biology for Genetic Epidemiology” introduces basic genetic terms and molecular mechanisms.